 SQL Injection is one of the many web attack mechanisms used by hackers to steal data from organizations.
 It is perhaps one of the most common application layer attack techniques used today.
-It is the type of attack that takes advantage of improper coding of your web applications that allows hacker to inject SQL commands into say a login form to allow them to gain access to the data held within your database.
+It is the type of attack that takes advantage of improper coding of your web applications that allows the hacker to inject SQL commands into say a login form to allow them to gain access to the data held within your database.

-To learn how Acunetix can help you audit your website for SQL Injection vulnerabilities go directly to “How to check for SQL injection vulnerabilities“.
+To learn how Acunetix can help you audit your website for SQL Injection vulnerabilities, go directly to “How to check for SQL injection vulnerabilities“.

 Since January 2006, Acunetix has been offering a free automated web scan for qualifying websites.
 Out of a total of 10,000 applications, Acunetix has scanned 3,200 sites belonging to either businesses or non-commercial entities.

-We found that 50% of the websites with instances of high vulnerabilities were susceptible to SQL Injection while 42% of these websites were prone to Cross Site Scripting.
-Other serious vulnerabilities include Blind SQL Injection, Cross Site Scripting, CRLF Injection and HTTP response splitting, as well as script source code disclosure.
+We found that 50% of the websites with instances of high vulnerabilities were susceptible to SQL Injection while 42% of these websites were prone to Cross-site Scripting.
+Other serious vulnerabilities include Blind SQL Injection, Cross-site Scripting, CRLF Injection, and HTTP response splitting, as well as script source code disclosure.